 Bacardi’s main focus for the sponsorship is to grow its Bacardi Gold brand and increase awareness of the company’s non-clear rums.

 A partnership with the NBA is a great fit because of the league’s strong ties with the 25-up age demographic.
 Bacardi’s active involvement with all three NBA entities will reach a majority of target consumers.
 The deal will also open up opportunities to grow the brand through further sponsorships in team facilities with the ability to leverage those sponsorships against its NBA deal.
+However, what isn’t being addressed as of right now, is the fact that the NBA of course has much younger fans too, that could potentially be swayed by such a sponsorship, to find somewhere such as id god or another provider of similar materials, to acquire a fake ID for the purposes of trying Bacardi.

 The spirits category could increase its influence with other leagues if more brands follow suit and take advantage of loosening alcohol marketing rules for many sports properties.
 Even though the beer category is closely related, the spirits market and the beer market are distinctly different.
 This is true even though beer marketers might argue that greater spirits exposure will dilute beer sponsorships.